rargabr1/A11/README.md

 # A11
 Assignment Porfolio

-Throughout the Fall 2021 semester, Professor Wang has given me 11 assignments about each corresponding module.
-The following is an organized porfolio listing of said assignments
+In my Fall 2021 semester at Temple University, I took a Consumer Data Analytics course.
+Throughout that semester, I was given 11 assignments for each corresponding module.
+The following is an organized listing of said assignments in chronological order.

 ## My Resume
 - [Resume](https://colab.research.google.com/drive/1bBK4qZYEVMJtMc5Qv9xVfAQFLTrNyZsw)